 Corporate Giving Definition

-Corporate giving is a form of corporate philanthropy in which corporations contribute to nonprofit causes.
-This can be in the form of both monetary and non-monetary contributions.
+Corporate giving is a form of philanthropy in which corporations contribute to nonprofit causes.
+This can take the form of both monetary and in-kind contributions.

 Corporate Giving Statistics

-The top 10 corporations donate more than $2 billion annually in cash to nonprofits, and a large portion of this is through employee matching gift programs.
+The top 10 corporations donate more than $2 billion annually to nonprofits, and a large portion is through employee matching gift programs.
+Let’s explore matching gifts and other types of corporate giving programs.

-Matching gifts are a top corporate giving program wherein a company will match donations made by their employees to a nonprofit organization.
-Many companies will match at a 1:1 ratio, though some match at a 2:1 or even 3:1 ratio!
+A matching gift program is a corporate giving initiative in which a company matches donations made by its employees to nonprofit organizations.
+Many companies match donations at a 1:1 (or dollar-for-dollar) ratio, though some match at a 2:1 or even 3:1 ratio!
+That means the company will donate double or triple the original amount.

 Here’s how the matching gift process works: